MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrency-namespace-functions.md

  If you do not supply a binary comparator `std::less` is used as the default, which requires the element type to provide the operator `operator<()`.

- If you do not supply an allocator type or instance, the STL memory allocator `std::allocator<T>` is used to allocate the buffer.
+ If you do not supply an allocator type or instance, the C++ Standard Library memory allocator `std::allocator<T>` is used to allocate the buffer.

  The algorithm divides the input range into two chunks and successively divides each chunk into two sub-chunks for execution in parallel.
 The optional argument `_Chunk_size` can be used to indicate to the algorithm that it should handles chunks of size < `_Chunk_size` serially.